cs1302uga/cs1302-api-app/README.md

 ## FAQ

 Below are some frequently asked questions related to this project.
-You may also find the cs1302-gallery FAQ\_ a useful resource as well.

 1.  **May I use an API not mentioned in the project description?**